adam-gre/rpuk-dayz/README.md

 Repository for merging script and config file changes

 # DO NOT PUSH TO MASTER
-Instead, fork and make a pull request and your changes will be merged at the end of the week.
+Instead, fork and make a pull request and your changes will be merged before update day.